 The Scrutiny Panel, in having regard to the general equality duty, will be mindful of the protected characteristics when undertaking this scrutiny activity; so that any recommendations that it made could identify disproportionate and unintended potential positive and negative impacts on any particular sector of the community, including any potential mitigation required.
 This will be borne in mind as the Scrutiny Panel progresses with the review and evidence is gathered.

-In order that the Scrutiny Panel obtains a wide range of views, a number of key background papers and information will be provided:
+In order that the Scrutiny Panel obtains a wide range of views, a number of key witnesses will provide evidence :